lis-kp/alice/README.md

                ALICE (RoBERTa_LARGE) -> F1-Score: 90.22

 The models are saved inside the checkpoints folder, located in the same folder as the .sh file.
+The models files are the files with the .pt extension, e.g. model_9.pt.

 ## Citation
 See the following paper: